-The Children's School's approach to preschool and kindergarten education is based on theories and research in Developmental Psychology, together with years of educational practice.
+The Children's School's approach to Preschool and PreK/Kindergarten education is based on theories and research in Developmental Psychology, together with years of educational practice.
 Our approach is also aligned with the guidelines set by the National Association for the Education of Young Children (NAEYC) for developmentally appropriate practice and with the Pennsylvania Early Learning Standards.